merely-useful/novice-py/.github/CONTRIBUTING.md

 **Build and preview from the command line**:

+This book is written in [bookdown](https://bookdown.org/yihui/bookdown).
+If you want to preview builds on your own computer, please:

 1.  `make html` and then open `_book/index.html`.
 1.  `make pdf` or `make epub` to build PDF and EPUB versions (also in the `_book` folder).